briatte/dsr/exercise-05/README.md

 In Section 5 of the script, make a _single_ plot that shows _both_ the distributions of `age` for males and females, in a comparable way.

-_Save the plot_, and _include it with your answers script_ when you submit it.
+_Save the plot_ as a PDF or PNG file, and send it along _with your answers script_ when you submit it by email.

 ### 6. Describe a continuous variable